 Feedback from stakeholder engagement conducted by employees across our business operations and functional areas helps to inform and support our business decision-making and strategy, helps to shape our communications and helps in assessing opportunities to improve our policies and programs.
 Stakeholder input is used by cross-functional groups, such as our Senior Management Team, Sustainability Council and Environment, Health and Safety Steering Committee, in developing strategy.
 Results of internal employee surveys are benchmarked with other companies, and feedback is provided to site and functional area management on opportunities for improvement.

 Policies and position statements have been developed or strengthened and shared externally as a result of stakeholder input and engagement.
-Examples of policies developed and shared in 2012 include our Standards of Business Conduct and Ethics for Third Parties, Human Rights Policy and California Transparency in Supply Chains Act Disclosure.
+Examples of policies developed and shared include our Standards of Business Conduct and Ethics for Third Parties, Human Rights Policy and California Transparency in Supply Chains Act Disclosure.
 Others can be referenced under Key Issues.
 Increased transparency on initiatives related to access to medicines can be found here.
-Policies shared on our website include key policies referenced in our Standards of Business Conduct and Ethics, at the end of the document.
+Policies shared on our website include key policies referenced in our Principles of Integrity, Standards of Business Conduct and Ethics, at the end of the document.